rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 {% highlight ruby %}
 def main():
     '''
-    This function finds the best model.
+    This function finds the best model using the folowing steps:
+    1. Load explanatory and response variables
+    2. Perform a loop for an increasing number of features
+    3. Clean the explanatory variables
+    3. Split the data in train and test datasets
+    4. Train model and predict on test dataset
+    5. Store the best estimator, parameters, number of features and AUC score

     INPUT
     None